Joy Isi Bewaji: Career

 Bewaji is also a vocal critic of the lyrical content of top Nigerian musicians, who she claimed reduced women to a commodity that can be bought with resources to gain sexual satisfaction.
 She went further to explain that this circle makes it inevitable for the society to see women as materialistic.

 In 2017, Bewaji advised Nigerian married women to stand their ground against any man that do not value them, specifically narrating why their marital vows should not be of a higher priority than their safety and happiness.

 According to Guardian, her play Marriage Onions In Wedding Blues (2017) is a provided theatrical answer to several inert challenges and questions faced by married Nigerian women, including the influence of the husband's family in the marriage and the stereotypical duties of a Nigerian wife.
 The play was performed at Freedom Park, Lagos State on March 5, with several Nollywood actors including Osas Ighodaro and Damilola Adegbite in major roles.

 In 2019, Bewaji released "Las Las, We'll be Alright", a handbook which is a documentation of her thoughts as a social and cultural critic on the idiosyncrasies of Nigerians, the lives, lies and beliefs of the citizens.

 The controversial nature of the topics she addresses and her understanding on feminism have caused her to be criticized by many stakeholders including, Adegoke Adeola, a media personality with Ogun State Broadcasting Corporation, fellow feminist, Omotoyosi Ogunbanwo, Uchegbu Ndubuisi, a lecturer at University of Nigeria amongst others.

-She is known to reside in hotels.In 2021 Isi Joy Bewaji, was called out by Instagram blogger GistMerchanct in relation to the fraud case by Grace Osei-a fraudster wanted by Interpol.
+In 2021 Isi Joy Bewaji, was called out by Instagram blogger GistMerchant in relation to the fraud case of Grace Osei, a fraudster wanted by Interpol.